ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 parameters and the SVCB ALPN set, as specified in {{Section 9.3 of SVCB}}.

+## Dropping or Pending Connection Attempts

+Some situations related to handling SVCB responses can require connection attempts to be dropped, or pended until SVCB responses return.

+{{Section 3.1 of SVCB}} describes client behavior for handling resolution failures when responses are "cryptographically protected" using DNSSEC {{?DNSSEC=RFC9364}} or encrypted DNS ({{?DOT=RFC7858}},
+{{?DOH=RFC8484}}, or {{?DOQ=RFC9250}}, for example).
+If SVCB resolution fails when using cryptographic protection, clients SHOULD abandon connection attempts to the altogether to avoid downgrade attacks.

+Use of cryptographic protection in DNS can influence other parts of Happy Eyeballs connection establishment, as well.

+Situations in which DNS is not protected allow for any records to be blocked or modified, so security properties derived from SVCB records are opportunistic only.
+However, when DNS is cryptographically protected, clients can be stricter about relying on the properties in SVCB records.

+{{Section 5.1 of SVCB}} explains that clients "MUST NOT transmit any information that could be altered by the SVCB response until it arrives", and specifically points about properties that affect the TLS ClientHello.
+This restriction specifically apply when a client's behavior will be altered by the SVCB response, which depends both on the client implementation's ability to support a particular feature, as well as the client implementation's willingness to rely on the SVCB response to enable a particular feature.

+Based on this, clients in some scenarios MUST pend starting a TLS handshake (either after TCP or as part of QUIC) until SVCB responses have been received, even after the "Resolution Delay" defined in {{resolution}} has been reached.
+Specifically, clients MUST pend starting handshakes if *all* of the following are true:

+1. DNS responses are cryptographically protected with DNSSEC or encrypted DNS.
+(If unencrypted and unsigned DNS is used, SVCB information is opportunistic; clients MAY wait for SVCB responses but do not need to.)

+1. The client implementation supports parsing a particular security-related SVCB parameter (such as the "ech" SvcParamKey
+{{SVCB-ECH}}) and supports using that parameter.
+(In contrast, implementations that do not support actively using ECH do not need to wait for SVCB resolution if that is the only reason to do so).

+1. The client relies on the presence of the particular SVCB-related parameter to enable the relevant protocol feature.
+For example, if a connection attempt would normally be using cleartext HTTP unless an HTTPS DNS record would cause the client to upgrade, the client needs to wait for the record; however, if the client already would be using HTTP over TLS, the it is not relying on that signal from SVCB.
+As another example, some SVCB properties can affect the TLS ClientHello in ways that optimize performance (like `tls-supported-groups` {{?I-D.ietf-tls-key-share-prediction}}) but only aim to save round trips.
+The other TLS groups can be discovered through the TLS handshake itself, instead of SVCB, and thus do not require waiting for SVCB responses.

 # DNS Answer Changes During Happy Eyeballs Connection Setup {#changes}

 If, during the course of connection establishment, the DNS answers